perey/OpenVG-Docs/Lite-Specification/openvg_lite_spec.md

 indirect, special or consequential damages for lost revenues, lost profits, or otherwise, arising from or in connection with these materials.

-Khronos® is a registered trademarks, and OpenVG™ is a trademark of The Khronos Group Inc. OpenGL® is a registered trademark and the OpenGL ES™ logos is a trademark of Hewlett Packard Enterprise used under license by Khronos.
+Khronos® is a registered trademark, and OpenVG™ is a trademark of The Khronos Group Inc. OpenGL® is a registered trademark and the OpenGL ES™ logo is a trademark of Hewlett Packard Enterprise used under license by Khronos.
 All other product names, trademarks, and/or company names are used solely for identification and belong to their respective owners.